kubeshop/testkube/docs/artifacts-storage.md

 Testkube supports test artifacts collection.

-Currently only Cypress executor job is producing test artifacts.
-Executor will scrape the files and store them in [Minio](https://min.io/).
-The executor will create a bucket named by execution ID and collect all files that are stored in Cypress artifacts location `Cypress/`
+Currently, only the Cypress executor job produces test artifacts.
+The executor will scrape the files and store them in [Minio](https://min.io/).
+The executor will create a bucket named by execution ID and collect all files that are stored in the Cypress artifacts location `Cypress/`

 Available configuration parameters in helm charts: